-- ▶ Power Rx Received optical power. - Fiber Loss. - Attenuation In and Attenuation Out: Receiver uplink attenuation (In/Out).
-Users logged in with the admins, superusers, or users role can set the receiver attenuation. - Status of the Rx Optical Low, Rx Optical Warn, Rx Optical High alarms.
+- Power Rx Received optical power. - Fiber Loss. - Att In and Att Out: Receiver uplink attenuation (In/Out).
+Users logged in with the admins, superusers, or users role can set the receiver attenuation.
+See "Adjusting the Point-to-Point Link RF Gain" on page 55. - Status of the Rx Optical Low, Rx Optical Warn, Rx Optical High alarms.